What Is The Role Of Nutrition In A Healthy Workout Routine?

 Timing your pre-workout nutrition is essential to ensure maximum energy levels during your workout.
 It is recommended to consume a meal or snack containing carbohydrates and protein 1-3 hours before your workout.
 This will provide your body with the necessary fuel and prevent hunger during exercise.
 However, if you are short on time, a small snack 30-60 minutes before your workout can be beneficial.

-See also How Can I Exercise Safely During Pregnancy?
+See also How Can I Overcome Workout Plateaus And Challenges?

 Balancing Macronutrients